kisslinux/kiss/README.md

 ### `kiss remove pkg`

 Kiss's `remove` operator uninstalls a package from your system.
 Files and directories in `/etc` are untouched.
 Support for exclusions will come as they are needed.

+### `kiss search pkg`

+Kiss's `search` operator searches all repositories for a package and prints the full path to its repository files.
+Multiple arguments are welcome.

 ### `kiss list` or `kiss list pkg`